manasoid/make/README.md

 ## project info

-this is the open-sourse project based on donation and sponsorship. for more details, please visit our [OpenCollective](https://opencollective.com/automation) page.
+this is the open-sourse project based on donations and sponsorships. for more details, please visit our [OpenCollective](https://opencollective.com/automation) page.

 ## steps to import the scenarios